Hodhan7/Pet-Health-tracking/README.md

 # Pet Management System

 A comprehensive web application for pet owners and veterinarians to manage pet health records, appointments, and vaccination reminders.
-Developed by Hodhan Abdi.
+Developed by Hodan Abdi.

 ## Features